ZurichNLP/acl2020-historical-text-normalization/README.md

 pip install -e .
 ```

+(For more details on the installation of the neural transducer, please see https://github.com/peter-makarov/il-reimplementation/tree/feature/acl2020-htn)

 ## Running the code

 An experiment is specified in a json file (e.g. `scripts/example_configs/trainer.de.500-1000.config.json`).
 Once you have configured the json, run the experiment with